acasin3/EventsAndDelegatesDemo/EventsAndDelegatesDemo/README.md

 The Car class consists of a contructor, a Name property and an Accelerate method.
 The console application creates an instance of the Car class and calls its Accelerate method.

+### Adding the ReachedTopSpeed Event

+Assuming the Car class must raise an event once it reaches its top speed of 1,350 km/hr, the code needed to achieve that is shown in this commit.